 |15||Scrum prefers experienced professionals over inexperienced ones as it may face challenges to complete the work on time.||There are no specific timeframes allocated to the tasks, so the team members do not have any idea of time consumption in every phase.|

 |16||It is used for projects with wide variations in priorities.||It is used for projects with staples priorities.|

 |17||Large projects can be divided into easily manageable sprints.||It is suitable for small teams.|

 Scrum is an Agile process that allows teams to focus on delivering business values in the shortest time, while the convention is mainly used as a visual system for managing software development work.
 Scrum is majorly used for focusing on the backlog, while Kanban focuses on the dashboard.
 In scrum, the scrum master acts as the mediator.
 Kanban makes every team member a leader and makes them share the different responsibilities among them.
 Kanban encourages the increment of continuous improvement, productivity, and efficiency.
 Scrum is used for time-bound iteration.
 Kanban is used for planning different duration for individual iteration.

-This has been a guide to the top difference between Scrum vs Kanban.
-Here we also discuss the Scrum vs Kanban key differences with infographics and a comparison table.
+This has been a guide to Scrum vs Kanban.
+Here we discuss the Scrum vs Kanban key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –